 - Place the letters on the panel, assembling the three parts, using the spacing diagram on the template itself.

 - The whole word should be centered side-to-side on the panel.
 There is 8½” from the top of the “O” to the top raw edge of the pillow.

 - And, 8½” from the bottom of the “O” to the bottom raw edge of the pillow.

 - Pin in place or press to adhere the fusible web.

 - Re-thread the machine with the thread to match the appliqué fabric in the top and bobbin.
 We used a bright red.

-- Because we used a wool felt, there is no problem with raveling along the cut edges.
-We used a straight edge appliqué to stitch our letters in place.
+- Because we used a wool felt, there was no problem with raveling along the cut edges.
+We used a straight, raw-edge appliqué to stitch our letters in place.